FAQs

 classes?

-You must register and pay for all four weeks of the session before
+must register and pay for all four weeks of the session before it

-it begins.
-However, there are some classes (like Cardio Charleston)
+begins.
+However, there are some classes (like Cardio

-where we allow drop-in students, and it will be noted on
+Charleston) where we allow drop-in students, and it will be

 Q: Do you offer private lessons?